Renucopata/Algorithmic/EditDistance/README.md

 ## Edit Distance

-Este problema se trata de encontrar la menor cantidad de "ediciones" que se se debe hacer para converitr un StringA en un StringB.
+This problem is about finding the least amount of "edits" that must be done to convert a StringA to a StringB.
-Para lograr esto tenemos 3 operaciones principales:
+To achieve this we have 3 main operations:
-1)Agregar una letra
+1)Add a letter
-2)Eliminar una letra
+2)Delete a letter
-3)Editar una letra
+3)Edit a letter

-Por ejemplo:
+For example:

-Input:   str1 = “geek”, str2 = “gesek”
+Input: str1 = "geek", str2 = "gesek".
 Output: 1
-Explanation: Se puede añadir ‘s’.
+Explanation: You can add 's'.

-Input:   str1 = “cat”, str2 = “cut”
+Input: str1 = "cat", str2 = "cut".
 Output: 1
-Explanation: Se puede reemplazar‘a’ con ‘u’.
+Explanation: You can replace 'a' with 'u'.

-Input:   str1 = “sunday”, str2 = “saturday”
+Input: str1 = "sunday", str2 = "saturday".
 Output: 3
-Explanation: Reemplazamos ‘n’ con ‘r’, añadimos t y  añadimos a
+Explanation: Replace 'n' with 'r', add t and add a